The Liberal Catholic Church

 The Lady Chapel

-In 1935, Bishop Wedgwood added a small chapel to the building.
+In 1932, Bishop Wedgwood and Josephine Chambres added a small chapel to the building.
 This Chapel is dedicated to the Holy Lady Mary and all the Holy Angels.
-The chapel contains space enough for about 15 people and is used often for Prime and Compline and occasionally Holy Eucharist.
+The chapel contains space enough for about 15 people and is used often for Prime and Complin and occasionally Holy Eucharist.
 The Sacrament is Reserved in this chapel.

 Clergy in the Liberal Catholic Church